jackiecwv/SDS-CP038-banktermpredict/advanced/REPORT.md

 Q: Explain the role of the `shuffle` parameter in your training loader.
 Why is this setting important for the training set but not for the validation or testing sets?
 A:

+---

+## ✅ Week 3: Neural Network Experimentation & Explainability

+---

+### 🧪 1.
+Neural Network Architecture & Training

+Q: What neural network architecture did you use (layers, activations, dropout, batch normalization)?
+A:

+Q: How did you select and tune hyperparameters such as learning rate, batch size, and number of layers?
+A:

+Q: What regularization techniques did you apply, and how did they affect model performance?
+A:

+Q: How did you monitor and prevent overfitting during training (e.g., early stopping, validation curves)?
+A:

+---

+### 📊 2.
+Experiment Tracking

+Q: How did you track your deep learning experiments and results?
+A:

+Q: What insights did you gain from comparing different model runs using MLflow or similar tools?
+A:

+---

+### 🧠 3.
+Model Evaluation

+Q: Which evaluation metrics did you use to assess your neural network, and why?
+A:

+Q: How did your neural network's performance compare to baseline models?
+A:

+Q: What steps did you take to ensure the reliability and reproducibility of your results?
+A:

+---

+### 🕵️ 4.
+Model Explainability

+Q: What explainability methods (e.g., SHAP, LIME) did you apply to interpret your model's predictions?
+A:

+Q: What were the most important features according to your explainability analysis?
+A:

+Q: How did model explainability influence your understanding or trust in the model?
+A: